Things to Do

-- Festival on the Avenue (2nd Weekend in April) - a West African Bimbé festival of harvest, held every spring in the spirit of sharing, includes traditional soul food, music, art, dance, parades, and living history that showcases the creativity and vitality of South Sumter Community.
+- Festival on the Avenue (typically 2nd Weekend in April) - a West African Bimbé festival of harvest, held every spring in the spirit of sharing, includes traditional soul food, music, art, dance, parades, and living history that showcases the creativity and vitality of South Sumter Community.

 - Bethune Legacy Festival (3rd Weekend in May) - a festival to celebrate an American History Icon, Mrs. Mary McLeod Bethune.
 Mrs. Bethune was an advisor to four U.S. Presidents, a national champion of human rights, as well as the founder of Bethune-Cookman College and was born and raised in Sumter, SC.

-- OctoberFest on Main (3rd Saturday in September) - downtown Sumter transforms into little Germany for a grand evening full of german food, music and heritage.
+- Oktoberfest on Main - downtown Sumter transforms into little Germany for a grand evening full of german food, music and heritage.

 - Porches of Sumter (1st Thursday in October) - ever wonder what sipping tea on the veranda was like?
 This is the event for you.
 Stroll the historic streets of Hampton Park area and visit as homeowners open their homes and share their stories with visitors.

 - Fantasy of Lights (December 1-31) - For the entire month of December, the Swan Lake Iris Gardens come alive with a display of twinkling holiday imagery created by more than one million lights.